-When Cuticle CEO Brendan O’Keefe said he wanted his most recent 12 inch to be titled in honor of other 4-word acronym-ready masterpieces (like RHCP’s Blood Sugar Sex Magik, what’s her name’s Love Angel Music Baby, etc) we were obviously on board.
-So now we can add Mother Rhythm Earth Memory to this illustrious list, and it’s a suitably lofty robo rubik’s cube of electric glide, daft crunk, and digital riddling.
-Right from the start it’s clear this is a new Cuticle creature – gone is the compressed, post-noise overdrive production of last year’s Confectioner’s Beats EP, replaced by a gleaming, fiber optic resonance.
-“Liquid Crystal Drink (Pour My Dream)” sets the mood: a synthetic funk shuffle decorated with echo keys and computer-smeared vocoder vox that slowly submerges into a gurgling pool of malfunctioning circuits before resurrecting like a Herbie Hancock jam teleported into the Tron mainframe.
-That’s not the only strangeway stacked in this deck; there’s also cyber-jungle dub excursions (“Document Leak”), waterfall temple healing music (“Trickle”), and even a fucking Baronic Wall cover (“Night Of Romance”).
+When Brendan O’Keefe announced his next Cuticle collection would be titled in the spirit of other 4-word acronym masterpieces like RHCP’s Blood Sugar Sex Magik, what’s her name’s Love Angel Music Baby, etc, we were instantly convinced.
+So add Mother Rhythm Earth Memory to this illustrious tradition, and it’s a lofty robo-rubik’s cube of electric glide, daft crunk, and digital riddling.
+From the first second it’s evident this is a new Cuticle creature – gone is the compressed, post-noise overdrive production of Confectioner’s Beats, replaced by gleaming, fiber optic resonance.
+“Liquid Crystal Drink (Pour My Dream)” sets the mood: synthetic funk swathed in echo keys and computer-smeared vocoder submerged in a gurgling pool of circuitry before resurrecting like a Herbie Hancock jam teleported into the Tron mainframe.
+Elsewhere there’s cyber-jungle dub excursions (“Document Leak”), waterfall temple healing music (“Trickle”), even a fucking Baronic Wall cover (“Night Of Romance”).
 A mesmerizing window into everyday sonic life on one of the weirder colonies in the hidden confederation of alien electronics.
 Black vinyl LPs in jackets with hypercolor emulsion artwork by Andreas Ervik, plus a photocopied insert.
-Edition of 500.